nevthereal/nevthereal/README.md

 # Neville Brem
-## About Me
+## What I am doing now

 I am a student at the MNG Rämibühl in Zurich, Switzerland and I am interested in Computer Science, Digital Content Creation and Design.
 I am a Web Dev in React.
 Find out more on my **[website](https://nevillebrem.com)**!

+## What I am planning for the future
+I want to go fullstack.
+In the past I've used React as my go to library, but I am currently learning SvelteKit as a full web framework.
+I definitely want to build some complex apps with Sveltekit, such as a blog, an e-commerce app and more.

 ## Technologies I am familiar with
 ### Stack 1
-- **React**
+- **React** with react-router-dom
 - TypeScript
-- Firebase
-- JavaScript
 - TailwindCSS
 - framer-motion
-- HTML/CSS
+- Firebase
-> Other libraries: Stripe, axios, react-router-dom, react-hook-form, zod
+> Other libraries: Stripe, axios, react-hook-form, zod

 ### Stack 2 (current)
+- **Skeleton UI:**
-- **SvelteKit**
+  - SvelteKit
   - TailwindCSS
-- Skeleton UI
   - TypeScript
 > Currently learning: Drizzle ORM, Supabase (or other DB), Stripe

 ## Projects